pjkundert/kotlin-holo/README-DH.txt

-  For three-party DH, the structure of the intermediate shared secrets is basically the calculation and sharing of values computed by having each party apply their private key exponent the public keys of each of their counterparies, and share this with the one remaining counterparty.
+  For three-party DH, the structure of the intermediate shared secrets is basically the calculation and sharing of values computed by having each party apply their private key exponent to the public keys of each of their counterparies, and share this with the one remaining counterparty.

   We can assume in many practical scenarios that each party has access